Allied (film): Development and pre-production

-In February 2015, it was announced that Robert Zemeckis was to direct the film, then only known as an untitled World War II romantic thriller, in which Brad Pitt would star.
+In February 2015, it was announced that Robert Zemeckis was set to direct the film, then only known as an untitled World War II romantic thriller, in which Brad Pitt would star.
 Steven Knight wrote the original screenplay.
 It had been a story he had first heard when he was 21 and had travelled with his girlfriend to Texas to visit her family.
-Her aunt told him the story of how her brother had fallen for a French woman who would become pregnant with his child and how he brought her to the United States where she gave birth.
+Her aunt told him the story of how her brother had fallen for a French woman who became pregnant with his child and how he brought her to the United States where she gave birth.
 It was discovered she was a German spy, and, on orders from his superiors, the brother killed her.
 Knight had desired to make it into a film since that point.
 While researching for the film, he was never able to find any reference to the story, but did not rule out its accuracy.
 He shared the story with Pitt, and from there the production began developing.
 In June 2015, Marion Cotillard was cast to play a spy along with Pitt, who fall in love during a mission to kill a German official.
 Alan Silvestri, who has served frequently as composer for Zemeckis's films, was hired in October.
 In January 2016, Jared Harris joined the film, with Lizzy Caplan cast in March.